Log configuration and usage for Supply Chain Security Tools - Store

 This section is only applicable to Artifactory Metadata Repository (AMR) logs.

-When an GraphQL endpoint handles a request, the AMR generates following types of logs:
+When a GraphQL endpoint handles a request, the AMR generates the following types of logs:

 • Every request received produces a Processing request log, which includes the name of the operation called and the requested fields.

-• Every response will produces a log containing the actual query and the return status
+• Every response produces a log containing the actual query and the return status.

-• If the endpoint returns a response body, it outputs a second Request response line with an extra key payload, and its value is set to the entire response body.
-This line is shown at the debug verbosity level
+• If the endpoint returns a response body, it emits a second Request response line with an extra key payload, and its value is set to the entire response body.
+This line is shown at the debug verbosity level.

 Format

-When the AMR handles a request, it outputs some GraphQL endpoint access information in the following format:
+When the AMR handles a request, it emits some GraphQL endpoint access information in the following format:

 {"level":"info","ts":"2023-03-23T13:11:31.161531-06:00","logger":"Artifact Metadata Repository","msg":"Processing request","hostname":"xyzp2DMD6R.vmware.com","getAllApps":"query getAllApps {\n apps(latest:true) {\n \n timestamp\n location {\n alias\n }\n }\n}"}